Power-ups

 An example use of the Card Icons Power-Up

-Manual icons selection for individual cards
+Manual icon selection for more control

 Defining a custom field for own icons dropdown